zachary-krepelka/ascii-art-fractals/README.md

 # Abbreviations

-I use a number of abbreviations throughout this project.
+I use a number of abbreviations consistently throughout this project.
 Most are self-explanatory.
-I aim for brevity and simplicity in my naming choices.
+I aim for brevity and simplicity in my variable-naming choices.

 | Abbreviation | Meaning                       |
 | ------------ | ----------------------------- |